sensein/sensein.github.io/docs/_pages/collab.md

 # Collaborators

-<em>** This list may not always be accurate.
-We apologize if we missed your name,
+<em>** This list may not always be accurate, but tries to reflect our current active
-listed incorrect information or did not ask you before listing you.
+collaborations.
+We apologize if we missed your name, listed incorrect information, or did not ask you before listing you.
 Please let us know so we can rectify the situation.</em>

 {% for site in site.data.collaborators %}